Sepehrnm/wordpress-hesabfa-plugin/README.txt

     * do not save barcode in hesabfa by saving product in woocommerce
 * change product and its variations stock management status to yes by clicking update stock and price button in hesabfa tab in product edit page

+= 1.85.40 - 14.08.2021 =
+* fix bug: update stock management status for product.
+* convert farsi numbers to english numbers when saving product to Hesabfa.

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.